 Lamp Light Kit

-Finding mini light strings other than around Christmas time isn’t always easy.
+Finding Mini Light Strings other than around Christmas time isn’t always easy.
 Last year we picked up numerous sets of light strings on sale after the holidays and still ended up ordering more online after a few months.
 When purchasing light strings on-line be sure to get the ‘non connectable’ light strings.

-The LED Christmas and Craft Mini Light Set from Novelty Lights is fairly inexpensive and comes with either green or white wire.
+This commercial grade LED Mini Light Set from Novelty Lights is fairly inexpensive and comes with either green or white wire.
 LED lights are cool to the touch and use very little electricity, making them environmentally friendly.

 Hot Glue Gun

-This inexpensive kit includes a Standard Hot-Melt Glue Gun Kit, (6) All Purpose Glue Sticks and (6) Formula II Super Strength Glue Sticks, all for under $13.
+This inexpensive kit includes a Standard Hot-Melt Glue Gun Kit, (6) all purpose glue sticks and (6) Formula II super strength sticks, all for only $10.61.

 These Rubber Grommets are used if you’re attaching a cord with a switch to make a bottle lamp or if you’re replacing the electrical plug on a light string.
 Only $4.27 per set of 6, these grommets will make the back of your bottles look professional.

 Laser Drill Press

-This tool can be used for many other projects besides cutting holes in bottles and has a 5 year warranty.
+This drill press can be used for many projects besides drilling holes in bottles and has a 5 year warranty.
 This beauty has been on my wishlist for a while now but at $1,029.99 (free scheduled delivery) it’s a little out of our price range.

-Please take note that all of the above links take you to Amazon or other affiliate websites.
-We will receive a small incentive if you make a purchase, visit our Privacy page for more information.
+Please take note that all of the above links take you to Amazon.
+We will receive a small incentive if you make a purchase, please visit our Privacy page for more information.
 All of the items on this page have either been personally used and tested by us or we believe it is a product worth recommending.
 It will state so in our descriptions.

 Nick and I started buying most of our crafting supplies, as well as other items online.
 Amazon has a huge selection of products at reasonable prices and if you’re a prime member, like us, a lot of them ship for free.
 Here is a good example why shopping local isn’t always such a good deal.

-We finally came out of the dark ages and purchased smart phones recently.
+We finally came out of the dark ages and purchased smart phones a while back.
 Thinking a case for our phones would be a good buy, we priced the cases at the cell phone store.
-They had a variety of cases priced anywhere from $20 – $50 and we decided to wait.
+They had a variety of them priced anywhere from $20 – $50, a little steep so we decided to wait.
 When we got home we checked on Amazon and found much nicer hard cases for under $5.00 each.
 What a difference!

-Shopping local is important, but if there’s a huge mark up then you’re better off shopping online.
+Shopping local is important, but if there’s a huge mark up then you’re better off buying your supplies online.